-G. Additional Leverage Up to 50 points
+G. Additional Leverage

 Points awarded for applications which include additional funding source(s), identified within the Multifamily Housing Application Exhibit A, that reduce the project's need to carry debt which has a reasonable expectation of repayment or are an operating subsidy which substantively reduces the project's operating expenses (such as a PILOT).